Cosmological singularity, conformal anomaly and symmetric polynomials: Semiclassical solution in isotropic case: regular spacetime

 In the previous section we mostly focused on the case when all three parameters $a,b,c$ take different values.
 Now we want to discuss the isotropic case when all three parameters have the same value, $a=b=c$.
-In section 3.3 we have already considered this case when discussed the condition of vanishing the anomaly, ${\cal M}(a,a,a)=18\eta a^3(a-1)$.
-There we concluded that this condition selects two possible value $a=0$ ad $a=1$.
-The first is just regular spacetime that looks as Minkowski and the second has a curvature singularity.
+In section 3.3 we have already considered this case when we discussed the condition of vanishing of the anomaly, ${\cal M}(a,a,a)=18\eta a^3(a-1)$.
+There we concluded that this condition selects two possible values $a=0$ ad $a=1$.
+The first is just regular spacetime that looks like Minkowski and the second has a curvature singularity.

 In the present section we would like to extend the discussion to include all tensorial components of the gravitational semiclassical equations.